lsst-tstn/tstn-020/index.rst

 ^^^^^^^^^^^^^^^^^^^^^

 The ``configurationApplied`` event is a Generic event that is published by all CSCs when transitioning to the ``DISABLED`` state.
 It currently contains the set of parameters in the ``configurationsAvailable`` event, except each parameter is only a single value, corresponding to what was loaded by the CSC.
-One additional optional parameter, ``otherInfo``, may be present if required.
+One additional optional parameter, ``otherInfo``, may be present, but only if required.

 The ``otherInfo`` parameter contains a comma-separated list of other specific CSC configuration events.
 This may be blank if no other specific CSC events are necessary.
 Since it is not possible to provide a generic way for CSCs to output detailed information about the configuration parameters they are loading, it is recommended to create additional events which are particular to each CSC to carry that information.

-Although it is not required, for clarity, we suggest that these events be preceded by `configurationApplied` followed by some description of the content, (e.g., ``configurationAppliedLUT`` or ``configurationAppliedController``).
+Although it is not required, for clarity, we suggest that these events be preceded by ``configurationApplied`` followed by some description of the content, (e.g., ``configurationAppliedLUT`` or ``configurationAppliedController``).
 If ``otherInfo`` is not blank, then those event(s) must be published by the CSC alongside the ``configurationApplied`` event.
 The CSC is allowed to publish as many events as necessary to convey the information.

 Configuration Examples
 ^^^^^^^^^^^^^^^^^^^^^^

-The most simple (and probably most common) case is for those where the CSC has only a single recommended setting.
+The simplest (and probably most common) case is for those where the CSC has only a single recommended setting.
 Other files or labels may be present, but they are generally unused.
 For example, for the ATDome CSC may have: